-The above said has been filed by Advocate General Szpunar in Case C-320/16.
+The above said has been decided by AGCM in case PS9856.

 Link alla fonte